fttlov/JCAdvance/README.md

 <details>
   <summary><h4>Learn more about Gyro Сoncept and Digital Trigger Bypass</h4></summary>

 While *DSAdvance* was primarily designed for two-handed Sony controllers with Joy-Con support, **JCAdvance** focuses on making Joy-Cons easy and intuitive to use.
-It introduces flexible gyroscope adjustments via the **Gyro Space** and **Tightening** setting for different controllers and ability to use all analog axes of the XBOX virtual controller on the Joy-Cons.
+It introduces flexible gyroscope adjustments via the **Gyro Space**, **Tightening** setting (by JibbSmart) for different controllers and ability to use all analog axes of the XBOX virtual controller for Joy-Cons.

 The core philosophy of Gyro Motion differs between controller types:
 * **Two-handed controllers:** Gyro is best used for fine-tuning and adjusting classic stick aiming.